zhiming99/rpc-frmwrk/rpc/router/README.md

 * -f To enable the `request-based flow control`.
 The `bridge` with this option, will limit the outstanding requests to 2 * connections, and buffered requests to 4 * connections, and requests beyond this limit will be rejected with error `ERROR_QUEUE_FULL`.
 The `reqfwdr` with this option will buffer some number of rejected requests and retry them later, or pass on `ERROR_QUEUE_FULL` to the proxy if the client has overdone it without stopping.

 * -m _mount point_ : To export rpcrouter's runtime information via 'rpcfs' mounted at the directory 'mount point'.
+The files are exported under 'users' directory,  including 'InConnections' and 'OutConnections'.

 * -d To run `rpcrouter` as a daemon

 #### Examples
-*   On the server side, `rpcrouter -r 2` for non-authentication `bridge`, and `rpcrouter -afr 2` for `bridge` with both authentication and flow-control.
+*   On the server side, `rpcrouter -r 2` for non-authentication `bridge`, and `rpcrouter -afr 2` for `bridge` with both authentication and request flow-control.
-*   On the client side, `rpcrouter -r 1` for non-authentication `bridge`, and `rpcrouter -afr 1` for `bridge` with both authentication and flow-control.
+*   On the client side, `rpcrouter -r 1` for non-authentication `bridge`, and `rpcrouter -afr 1` for `bridge` with both authentication and request flow-control.

 #### Related Files
 *   router.json, rtauth.json, authprxy.json, driver.json